grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 ```

 :::note

-In Grafana versions older than 9.3.0, the label cannot be associated with the checkbox in the `InlineSwitch` component.
-If you want your tests to run in Grafana versions prior to 9.3.0, you need to access the field the following way.
+In Grafana versions older than 9.3.0, the label can't be associated with the checkbox in the `InlineSwitch` component.
+If you want your tests to run in Grafana versions prior to 9.3.0, you need to access the field in the following way:

 :::

 ```ts title="Playwright test"